mskhc/dev1/content/en/blog/_posts/2024-10-15-cpumanager-static-policy-strict-cpu-reservation.md

   [Jing Zhang](https://github.com/jingczhang) (Nokia)
 ---

-In Kubernetes v1.32, after years of community discussion, we are excited to introduce the capability of strict CPU reservation in `CPUManager` via `strict-cpu-reservation` option for the [CPUManager static policy](/docs/tasks/administer-cluster/cpu-management-policies/#static-policy-options).
+In Kubernetes v1.32, after years of community discussion, we are excited to introduce strict system CPU reservation in `CPUManager` via `strict-cpu-reservation` option for the [CPUManager static policy](/docs/tasks/administer-cluster/cpu-management-policies/#static-policy-options).
 This feature is currently in alpha and hidden by default hence needs be enabled explicitly.

 ## Understanding the feature

 The `CPUManager` static policy is used to reduce latency or improve performance.
-If you want to move system daemons or interrupt processing to dedicated cores, the obvious way is use the `reservedSystemCPUs` option.

 The `reservedSystemCPUs` defines an explicit CPU set for OS system daemons and kubernetes system daemons.
+This option is specifically designed for Telco/NFV use cases where uncontrolled interrupts/timers may impact the workload performance. you can use this option to define the explicit cpuset for the system/kubernetes daemons as well as the interrupts/timers, so the rest CPUs on the system can be used exclusively for workloads, with less impact from uncontrolled interrupts/timers.
 More details of this parameter can be found on the [Explicitly Reserved CPU List](/docs/tasks/administer-cluster/reserve-compute-resources/#explicitly-reserved-cpu-list) page.

+If you want to protect your system daemons and interrupt processing, the obvious way is to use the `reservedSystemCPUs` option.

-But until now this isolation is implemented only for guaranteed pods with integer CPU requests not for burstable and best-effort pods (and guaranteed pods with fractional CPU requests).
-Admission is only comparing the cpu requests against the allocatable cpus.
-Since the cpu limit are higher than the request, it allows burstable and best-effort pods to use up the capacity of `reservedSystemCPUs` and cause host OS services to starve in real life deployments.
-This behaviour also makes benchmarking infrastructure and workloads both inaccurate.
+However, until now this isolation is only implemented for guaranteed pods with integer CPU requests.
+Admission only compares the CPU requests against the allocatable CPUs.
+Since the CPU limits are higher than the CPU requests, current implementation allows burstable and best-effort pods to use up the capacity of `reservedSystemCPUs` and causes host OS services to starve in real life deployments.
+This behavior also makes benchmarking infrastructure and workloads both inaccurate.

-When this new `strict-cpu-reservation` option is enabled, the `CPUManager` static policy will not allow any workload to use the reserved CPU cores.
+When this new `strict-cpu-reservation` policy option is enabled, the `CPUManager` static policy will not allow any workload to use the reserved system CPU cores.

 ## Enabling the feature

-To enable this feature, you need to turn on the `CPUManagerPolicyAlphaOptions` feature gate and the `strict-cpu-reservation` policy option.
-Then you remove the `/var/lib/kubelet/cpu_manager_state` file and restart kubelet.
+To enable this feature, you need to turn on both the `CPUManagerPolicyAlphaOptions` feature gate and the `strict-cpu-reservation` policy option.
+And you need to remove the `/var/lib/kubelet/cpu_manager_state` file if it exists and restart kubelet.

-Feature impact can be illustrated as follows:

 With the following Kubelet configuration: